jessepav/lacygoill-wiki-backup/git/git.md

         (use --cached to keep the file, or -f to force removal)

     $ git rm --cached abc
-    D  abc~
+    D  abc˜
-    ?? abc~
+    ?? abc˜

     $ git add abc
     $ git rm -f abc
-    'abc' is removed from the working tree and from the index~
+    'abc' is removed from the working tree and from the index˜

 ### 4.